 Service Dogs for Veterans

 We provide training for service dog teams based on each Veteran’s unique requirements.
 We assist Veterans in training their own dogs (who qualify as such) since they often already have a close bond that gives a strong foundation in creating a successful team.
-We also place dogs from rescues and shelters that match the specialized needs of the Veteran.
+We also place dogs from rescues and fosters that match the specialized needs of the Veteran.
 The Service Dog must help to assist in preventing and aiding in symptoms of many disabilities such as PTSD, balance problems, Traumatic Brain Injuries (TBI) and working with tools such as canes and wheelchairs.
 By teaching the dog to alert, detect and support the disability, the Veteran can become more independent.
 We want our Veterans to have greater independence, self-reliance and mobility through Service Dog training.
 Our clients are involved in every step of training including in-home sessions.
-Veterans never pay for training.

 Service Dogs for Youth